 The new lodge hall’s auditorium, which seated four thousand, was used for Klan meetings, of course.
 But the hall also hosted outside entertainment.
 For example, on October 18, 1924 escape artist Harry Houdini mounted the hall stage to ask the question “Can the dead speak to the living?”

-But just three weeks later, on November 6, the hall was destroyed by a fire of suspicious origin.
+But just three weeks later, on November 6, the new hall was destroyed by a fire of suspicious origin.
 The front-page story mentions two officers of the local Klan: cyclops Julian Hyer and treasurer Howard P. Sandidge.
 Hyer was an attorney; Sandidge was assistant cashier at Fort Worth National Bank.
 Note that the news story mentions a “fiery cross” mounted atop a telephone pole near the Klan hall entrance.
 The cross can be seen in the accompanying photos.
 Members of the Klan lodge had rehearsed a minstrel show in the hall just hours before the fire.

 A Texas sesquicentennial marker near the Trinity River east of the hall says “. . . violence hit the controversial group in 1924 when a home-made explosive was dropped from an airplane.”